 SQA Advanced Higher

-BBC to include English or another literary subject*, plus one of: Art, Product Design, Graphic Communication.
+BBC to include English or other literary subject*, plus one of: Art, Product Design, Graphic Communication.

-AAB to include English or another literary subject*, plus one of: Art, Product Design, Graphic Communication.
+BBB to include English or other literary subject*, plus one of: Art, Product Design, Graphic Communication.

 Minimum year 3

 Pass HND in a relevant subject with Grade B at SCQF Level 8 in all graded units.